Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Proofs: Local weak convergence

 Next, recall the functionals $\phi_{\cdot, \cdot}$ and $\phi_{\cdot}$ defined in \eqref{eqn:phi-def}.
 Given a fixed tree $\cT \in \overrightarrow{\bbT_{\cS}}$, for $0\leq i\leq |\cT|-1 $, let $\rho_i =a({v_i})$ denote the attribute of the $i$-th vertex and $\deg({v_i},\cT)$ denote the degree of ${v_i}$.
 Define the weight of $\cT$ as:

 Next given $\vt \in \overrightarrow{\bbT_{\cS}}$ and a historical ordering $\sch_{\vt} \in \cH(\vt)$, define the following sequence of weight functionals:

 where $\rho_k, \rho_{k+1}$ denote the attributes of the $k$-th and $(k+1)$-th vertices in the historical ordering $\sch_{\vt}$.
-Note that for any such historical ordering, the final term in the sequence is the same, irrespective of the ordering,
+Note that for any such historical ordering, the final term in {\cg \eqref{eqn:haalp}, namely with $k=|\vt|-1$, is the same and matches the expression in \eqref{eqn:haalp2} }, irrespective of the ordering:

 Next given $\vt \in \overrightarrow{\bbT_{\cS}}$ note that each vertex $v\in \vt$ (with non-zero children) has an ordering of the children from oldest to youngest, and thus one can talk about the youngest child $y_{v}$ of $v$.
-For $0\leq i\leq |\vt|-1$ define the indicators,
+For $v \in \vt$ define the indicators,

 If $I_v= 1$, denote by $\vt^{\sss(v)}$ the tree obtained by deleting the youngest child of $v$ (which is necessarily a leaf).
 Let $\rho_{y_v}$ denote the attribute type of the youngest child of $v$.

 Define the measure,